sukhsaggu/terraform_aws_bastion_ssh/README.md

 # Using Terraform to set up a bastion host in AWS

-In this example we'll generate a ssh key pair and use terraform to create the following resources:
+In this example we'll generate a ssh key pair and use terraform to create the following resources.
+The goal is to be able to ssh to a bastion host and run a terraform provisioner to the private instance.

 - Network
   - VPC